Tire Cost Analysis(Lea en español)

 Which set of tires costs the least?

 While differences in initial cost make the answer appear obvious, all of the above is correct when treadwear cost per mile is considered.
-All three sets of tires offer the same cost per mile, it’s just that Defender tires offer an additional year or two of service compared to the others for America’s 15,000 mile a year drivers.
+All three sets of tireefender tires offer an additional year or two of service compared to the others for America's 15,000 mile a year drivers.

 Total Cost of Ownership

-While there’s no doubt that vehicle depreciation, insurance premiums and mechanical repairs costs associated with buying, driving and maintaining a vehicle have gone up over the years.
-The U.S. IRS established 55.5 cents per mile as the standard mileage rate for vehicles used for business in 2012.
+There's no doubt that vehicle depreciation, insurance premiums and mechanical repairs costs associated with buying, driving and maintaining a vehicle have gone up over the years.
+The U.S. IRS established 55 cents per mile as the standard mileage rate for vehicles used for business in 2017.

 Sometimes drivers can spend less by paying more.